 In 2014, families across America began to experience a new healthcare system, known as the Affordable Care Act (ACA), or colloquially as “ObamaCare” (because the ACA was an initiative of President Barack Obama).

 The ACA is implemented differently in different states.
 In general, individuals may choose a healthcare plan by shopping in the “Healthcare Marketplace.”
 The Marketplace is an online shopping terminal (though information can be accessed over the phone and sent by mail).
-The following Q & A applies to Pennsylvania – currently (2014).
+In Pennsylvania, a child’s autism-related services are not covered by programs in the Marketplace and should be covered by private health insurance, the Medical Assistance (MA) program, or the Children’s Health Insurance Program (CHIP) under Pennsylvania’s Autism Insurance Act (ACT 62).
+The following Q & A applies to Pennsylvania currently (2020).

 How do you apply for Medical Assistance (MA) for a child with a developmental disability, such as Autism Spectrum Disorder?